aznd/Discord-Music-Bot/README.md

 ## TODO:

+- [ ] Join Command: User should be able to specify a channel the bot should join.
+- [ ] User should be able to use all media commands even if their are not in a channel, as long as the bot is in a channel.
 - [ ] User should be able to use their own endpoints etc. (use some conf file)
 - [ ] Dont use two loggers, only use one. (admin.py and music.py)
 - [X] Implement list command